2023 Most Popular Geological & Earth Sciences Bachelor's Degree Schools

 While working on their Bachelor's Degree, geology majors at UNC Charlotte accumulate an average of around $24,403 in student debt.

-Bloomsburg University of Pennsylvania did quite well in this year’s ranking of the most popular places for geological and earth sciences students to get a bachelor’s degree.
-It came in at #8 on the list.
-Located in the city of Bloomsburg, Bloomsburg is a public college with a moderately-sized student population.
+Bloomsburg University of Pennsylvania came in at #8 in this year’s edition of the Most Popular Geological & Earth Sciences Bachelor’s Degree Schools ranking.
+Located in the small city of Bloomsburg, Bloomsburg is a public college with a medium-sized student population.

 Women make up 47% of the geology majors at the school.